-The best NHS option for parents considered about their teenager’s social anxiety is to consider a referral to Child and Adolescent Mental Health Services (CAMHS).
+The recommended NHS option for teenagers – or parents concerned about their teenager – is to consider a referral to Child and Adolescent Mental Health Services (CAMHS).
 You can find your local NHS CAMHS service via via www.nhs.uk – child and adolescent mental health services (CAMHS).
 CAMHS referrals are often done by a GP (after a GP appointment) but you may also be able to ask your teenagers’s school, health visitor, or youth or social worker to make a referral.

 Please also see: